grpc/grpc.io/content/docs/languages/kotlin/basics.md

 #### Simple RPC

-`RouteGuideService` implements all our service methods.
-Let's look at the simplest method first, `GetFeature()`, which just gets a `Point` from the client and returns the corresponding feature information from its database in a `Feature`.
+`RouteGuideService` implements all the service methods.
+Consider the simplest method first, `GetFeature()`, which gets a `Point` from the client and returns a `Feature` built from the corresponding feature information in the database.

 ```kotlin
 override suspend fun getFeature(request: Point): Feature =